martinjunior/emo-gen/README.md

 ### styleGuideGenerator.scrape(files)

 Scrape the provided files for component documentation.
 Said component documentation is used to generate the style-guide.
-The `file` parameter must be an array for of file paths and/or glob patterns.
+The `file` parameter must be an array of file paths and/or glob patterns.

+Returns a promise.

 Example: